jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E    TypeError: 'NoneType' object is not callable
+    TypeError: 'NoneType' object is not callable

-* this is new so I add it to the list of exceptions encountered
+* I add it to the list of exceptions encountered

   .. code-block:: python